 What should you look out for in your new dehumidifier?

-We at CBD-RISE are dedicated to helping all our customer easily pick out a dehumidifier that will cater for all their needs.
-Here are some of the features that set CBD-RISE dehumidifiers apart:
+We at AlorAir are dedicated to helping all our customers easily pick out a dehumidifier that will cater to all their needs.
+Here are some of the features that set AlorAir dehumidifiers apart:

-Auto defrost – this feature is very helpful to people in colder place because the auto defrostsfeatureturns off the unit when there is ice on the coils.
-This allows the ice on the coils melt and the coils warm up and are able to extract moisture at low temperatures.
+- Auto defrost – this feature is very helpful to people in colder places because the auto defrosts feature turns off the unit when there is ice on the coils.
+This allows the ice on the coils to melt and the coils warm up and can extract moisture at low temperatures.

-Energy star rated dehumidifier – all CBD-RISE dehumidifiers are built to consume less power while extracting more moisture compared to conventional dehumidifiers.
+- Energy star rated dehumidifier – all AlorAir dehumidifiers are built to consume less power while extracting more moisture compared to conventional dehumidifiers.

-At CBD-RISE we offer both portable and permanent installation dehumidifiers!
+At AlorAir we offer both portable and permanent installation dehumidifiers!
 Contact us today for your perfect dehumidifier!